thehomedk/CaynenneLPP/README.md

 I will add the remaining data types from the CayenneLPP.

 ## Compiling
-The library is headeronly so all you have to do is include the CayenneCPP.h file in your project.
+The library is headeronly so all you have to do is include the CayenneLPP.h file in your project.

 The library requires a C++11 compatible compiler like the gcc-arm-embedded toolchain.
 The online mbed.os compiler does not support C++11.